-You are highly encouraged to develop a plan of action to resolve outstanding credit issues before you apply.
+You are highly encouraged to resolve outstanding credit issues before you apply.

 What can I do to prepare for applying?

-If you would like to get a head start, you can request a free credit report online.
+If you would like to get a head start, you can request a free credit report online. www.annualcreditreport.com is free and recognized by the 3 major consumer credit companies.
 By doing so, you can begin to address outstanding credit issues.
 We also encourage you to seek free financial counseling and prepare a family budget if you do not already have one.